The Women (1939 film): Reception

 Leonard Maltin gave the film 3 1/2 out of 4 stars: "All-star (and all-female) cast shines in this hilarious adaptation of Clare Boothe play about divorce, cattiness, and competition in circle of "friends.
 Crawford has one of her best roles..."
 Pauline Kael wrote: "Clare Boothe Luce's ode to wisecracking cattiness ...
 George Cukor directed—surprisingly coarsely; it's a kicking, screaming low comedy ...
 Goddard is a standout—she's fun.
 And audiences at the time loved Russell's all-out burlesque of women as jealous bitches."
 Leslie Halliwell gave it three of four stars: "Bitchy comedy drama distinguished by an all-girl cast ('135 women with men on their minds').
 An over-generous slice of real theatre, skilfully adapted, with rich sets, plenty of laughs, and some memorable scenes between fighting ladies."

 In 2018, The Guardians Peter Bradshaw gave five out of five stars to "this extraordinary, almost Daliesque comedy...the absence of men has its own kind of ethical implication.
 It is a sort of abandonment, and the drama's no-men structure is a satirical comment on their emotional distance.
 Around this drama of duplicity and infidelity, Cukor creates a brilliant spectacle, halted by Shearer's moments of stunningly serious emotional devastation.

-On Rotten Tomatoes, The Women holds a 94% "Fresh" rating based on 64 reviews.
+On Rotten Tomatoes, the movie holds a 94% "Fresh" rating based on 64 reviews.
 The site's critics consensus reads, "A feast of sharp dialogue delivered by an expertly assembled cast, The Women makes the transition from stage to screen without losing a step."